 So recently, my kids have started winning.
 They’ve also started losing.

 Denise playing knock hockey with Jaron

 We play a lot of games in our home.
 Knock hockey, floor hockey, basketball and even thumb-wrestling.
+There are so many sports that my kids enjoy playing!
+I’m even thinking about taking them to a muga pitch to play football.
 One of our favorite games to play is our made-up football version of H-O-R-S-E called C-O-W using a football.
 In our version of the popular game, we throw the ball, and if the other person doesn’t catch it, they get a letter.
 The first person to drop the ball three times loses.

 I let my son win a few times.
 But then I thought, why am I letting him win? **As his mother, do I have to let him win all of the time?** Aren’t I one of the best people to teach him the importance of losing gracefully?

 Does he, at 5 1/2, know I am letting him win?
 Does he possibly think he is better?
 Shouldn’t he know he won’t always be the best.

 But I continued to let him hold my thumb down because after all – in todays world, kids tie.
 So at least he’ll learn winning at home.
 I purposely dropped the ball and C-O-Wed out.

 **But how could I let him win if I didn’t also let him lose.** I didn’t let him lose until I picked up our knock-hockey stick and realized I had forgot all about my hidden talents.
 And boy was I good at the game.
 I couldn’t help myself.
 With every back-handed slap shot I took I scored.
 And guess what, my son was impressed.
 He laughed with every goal that swished into that small hole.
 He couldn’t come close.
 My husband couldn’t take a game from me either.
 Win after win for me.
 Then I thought, maybe I should let my son win again.
 But I was thinking that the importance of him learning to lose was too great to stop me.